You’ve planted your tomatoes and nurtured them every step of the way. It can be disappointing to see them growing smaller and slower than you hoped.

-When you do water, make sure that you do it properly.
-Water your tomato plants deeply and less frequently, rather than giving them a shallow drink every day.
+When you water tomato plants, make sure that you do it properly.
+Water them deeply and less frequently, rather than giving them a shallow drink every day.

-Instead of using a sprinkler, try using a hose so that you can control the precise amount of water that your plants receive.
+Instead of using a sprinkler, use a hose to control the precise amount of water that each plant receives.
 If hand watering is too time-consuming, you can also set up a drip irrigation system.

-Such a system requires some initial setup, but once it is in place, it can save you lots of watering time in the long run.
+A drip irrigation system requires some initial setup, but once it is in place, it can save you lots of watering time in the long run.
 You can also install a system with a timer to prevent over watering or forgotten watering.

 Address Poorly Draining Soil

-Clay soil often drains slowly, whereas sandy soil drains quickly, and loamy soil is somewhere in the middle.
-If your soil drains poorly, one way to remedy the problem is to mix compost into the soil.
+In general, clay soil drains slowly, whereas sandy soil drains quickly, and loamy soil is somewhere in the middle.
+If your soil drains poorly, one way to remedy the problem is to mix in some compost or aged manure.

-A better way is to turn your soil with a pitchfork, or to use an aerator and avoid turning the soil altogether.
+Another way to improve drainage is to aerate the soil in your garden.
 When soil contains more air, water can flow through it more easily, leading to improved drainage.

 For more information, check out my article on how to make soil drain better.

 Slow Tomato Growth Due To Extreme Temperatures

-Even if your watering and soil drainage are right on par, extreme temperatures can still destroy your chances of getting a great tomato harvest.
+Even if your watering and soil drainage are excellent, extreme temperatures can still destroy your chances of getting a great tomato harvest.

-In the future, make sure to plant your tomato plants at an appropriate time of year, depending on the date of last frost.
+In the future, plant your tomatoes at an appropriate time of year, depending on the last frost date.
 For more information, check out this article from the Old Farmer’s Almanac on last spring frost dates.

-If you must start your tomato plants early, try to start them in pots inside your house or greenhouse, and transplant them outside when the last danger of frost has passed.
+If you must start your tomato plants early, try to start them in pots inside your house or greenhouse.
+Then, transplant them outside when danger of frost has passed.

 Slow Tomato Growth Due To Poor Soil Conditions

-If soil pH is too high or too low in your garden, it can prevent plants from absorbing nutrients through their roots – even if there is plenty of nutrition in the soil!
-For more information, check out this chart from Research Gate showing the relationship between soil pH and nutrient availability.
+If soil pH is too high or too low in your garden, it will prevent plants from absorbing nutrients through their roots.
+This can happen even if there is plenty of nutrition in the soil!

 Tomato plants prefer a pH in the range of 6.0 to 6.8 (slightly acidic; 7.0 is neutral).
-The only way to truly know if your soil pH is off is to do a soil test.
+The only way to truly know your soil pH is to do a soil test.

-You can buy a soil pH test kit online or at a garden center, or send your soil away to a local agricultural extension.
+You can buy a soil pH test kit online or at a garden center.
+You can also send your soil away to a local agricultural extension for testing.